JuliaGraphics/Luxor.jl/docs/src/tutorial.md

 ```
 ![point example](assets/figures/tutorial-egg-7.png)

 The loop runs 12 times, with `theta` increasing from 0 upwards in steps of pi/6.
-But before each egg is drawn, the entire drawing environment is rotated to `theta`, and then shifted 'upwards' in the y direction by 150 units ('upwards' because normally the y-axis increases down the drawing; and that's in quotes because when `theta` is π, the direction looks like it's downwards).
+But before each egg is drawn, the entire drawing environment is rotated to `theta` radians and then shifted 'upwards' in the y direction by 150 units ('upwards' because normally the y-axis increases down the drawing; and that's in quotes because when `theta` is π, the direction looks like it's downwards).
 The `randomhue()` function does what it says, and the `egg()` function is passed the `:fill` action and the radius.

 Notice that the four drawing instructions are encased in a `@layer begin...end` 'shell'.
 Any change made to the drawing environment inside this shell is discarded after each `end`.
 This allows us to make temporary changes to scale, orientation, etc. and discard them easily once the shapes have been placed.

 You can tell which egg was drawn first — it's overlapped on each side by subsequent eggs.

+Rotations and angles are typically specified in radians.
+The positive x-axis (a line from the origin increasing in x) starts off heading due east from the origin, and positive angles are clockwise.
+So the second egg in the previous example was drawn after the axes were rotatated pi/6 radians clockwise.

-As well as stroke and fill actions, you can use the path as a clipping region (`:clip`), or as the basis of more shape shifting.
+As well as stroke and fill actions, you can use the path as a clipping region (`:clip`), or as the basis for more shape shifting.

 ## Polyeggs